 Mom’s Squash Casserole was always a family favorite.
-During the summer she made it with fresh from the garden yellow squash but in the off season canned squash came in hand too.
+During the summer she made it with fresh from the garden yellow squash but in the off season canned squash came in handy too.

-Mom’s Squash Casserole was sure to be on the Thanksgiving table.
+Mom’s Squash Casserole was sure to be on our Thanksgiving table.

 This week is Farmer’s Market Week on the blog!
 We have partnered with some talented foodie bloggers to bring you some recipe ideas using Farm Fresh Food.
 Be sure to scroll all the way down where you will find the delectable list of recipes.